Controlling Error and Contamination in Trace Elemental Analysis Webinar - Wed., Feb. 2nd. Register Now >

 - Temperature compensation should be used during measurement and calibration.
 Calibrate daily at multiple pH calibration points.

 - Minimize exposure of your sample with air.
-CO2 gas absorption can actually decrease pH.
+CO2 gas absorption can decrease pH.